oullin/api/docs/middleware/token_analysis_v2.md

 ## 5) Concrete implementation tasks

 - Replace nonceCache with interface and add RedisTTLCache implementation; wire by config.
 Use key "acct|nonce" with PX TTL and SET NX.
-- Replace limiter.MemoryLimiter with a pluggable Limiter interface and add Redis-based sliding window or token bucket implementation.
-Return 429 on scope saturation.
+- Replace limiter.MemoryLimiter with a pluggable Limiter interface and add Redis-based sliding window or token bucket implementation. ✓ Return 429 on scope saturation.
 - Default disallowFuture = true; make skew configurable via env.
 Add /time endpoint that returns server unix time.
 - Extend headers:
   - X-API-Key-ID (kid)
   - X-API-Alg (e.g., hmac-sha256;v=1)
   Include these in canonical string and signature verification path.
 Update tests.
-- Add MaxBodyBytes wrapper before hashing; reject with 413 if exceeded; document limits.
+- ✓ Added ReadWithSizeLimit function with default 5MB limit before hashing; rejects with generic error if exceeded.
 - Emit metrics and structured audit logs; create middleware counters and reason tags.
 - Documentation updates and client examples for canonicalization and signing including new headers.